benjy/circle-cli/README.md

 * Investigate solutions for redrawing errors with Symfony progress bar.
 * Create upstream PR for Table helper overrides or, remove table formatter entirely?
-* Don't require empty config entries for endpoints that don't need any.
-This will likely require a class representing each endpoint to store the default definitions?
-Might not be worth the extra effort.
 * Release a phar download?
 Use box?